Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 ### Parameter: `autoShutdownStatus`

-The status of the schedule (i.e. Enabled, Disabled)
+The status of the schedule (i.e. Enabled, Disabled).

 - Required: No
 - Type: string